zephyrproject-rtos/zephyr/doc/services/pm/device.rst

 Device Runtime Power Management
 *******************************

-In this method, the application or any component that deals with devices directly and has the best knowledge of their use, performs the device power management.
-This saves power if some devices that are not in use can be turned off or put in power saving mode.
-This method allows saving power even when the CPU is active.
-The components that use the devices need to be power aware and should be able to make decisions related to managing device power.
+Using this method, device drivers are responsible for device power management.
+The power state of a device is managed in the device driver based on usage which reduces the overall system power consumption by suspending the devices which are idle or not used independently of the system state.

-When using this type of device power management, the kernel can change CPU power states quickly when :c:func:`pm_system_suspend()` gets called.
-This is because it does not need to spend time doing device power management if the devices are already put in the appropriate power state by the application or component managing the devices.
+Using this method, the CPU is able to change power states quickly when :c:func:`pm_system_suspend()` is called because it does not need to spend time suspending and resuming devices that are runtime enabled.

 For more information, see :ref:`pm-device-runtime`.